Ioannis Ipitis

-Ioannis Ipitis was a Greek admiral and writer.
-He served as Chief of the General Staff of the Navy from November 9, 1920, to April 26, 1921.
+Ioannis Ipitis (1867–1956) was a Greek admiral and writer.
+He served as Chief of the General Staff of the Navy from 9 November 1920 to 26 April 1921.

 Biography

 Family and Origin

-Ioannis Ipitis was born on August 3, 1867, in Athens, into a fairly well-known family in the Greek capital.
+Ioannis Ipitis was born on 3 August 1867, in Athens, into a fairly well-known family in the Greek capital.
 His grandfather was physician Petros Ipitos (1795-1861) who was a well-known member of the revolutionary organization Filiki Eteria, a participant in the Greek War of Independence and the personal physician of Alexander Ypsilantis.
 His father, Theodoros Ipitos (1822-1879), was born in Odessa, studied at Greek, Russian, French universities, graduated from a military school in St. Petersburg and was a Russian and then a Greek officer.
 His mother was from the family of a famous participant in the Greek War of Independence, captain and ship owner, and then Vice Admiral and Prime Minister of the country Antonios Kriezis.
 The elder brother, Antonis Ipitis (1854-1927), became an army officer, a teacher at the Hellenic Military Academy, and then a compiler and publisher of famous Greek-French and French-Greek dictionaries.

 Military career

 Ipitis was admitted to the newly established Hellenic Naval Academy at the age of 19, he transferred to the newly created School of Naval Cadets.
-He graduated from college on June 18, 1888, with the rank of ensign.
+He graduated from college on 18 June 1888, with the rank of ensign.
 From 1903 to 1905 he taught electrical at the Naval Cadets School and was the deputy director of the school.
 From 1906 to 1907 he was in the group of officers overseeing the construction of the destroyer Sfendoni at the Yarrow Shipbuilders in the United Kingdom.

 From to 1911–1912, he became the director of the Naval Cadet School.
 In early 1912 he was appointed commander of the destroyer Niki.

 Balkan Wars

 By the beginning of the Balkan Wars (1912-1913) Ipitis was the captain of the destroyer Sfendoni.
 Since the beginning of the war, the destroyer carried the pennant of the commander of the First Destroyer Group, Captain I. Ipitis (Sfendoni, Lonchi, Navkratus).

-On October 22, 1912, the Sfendoni was sent to the island of Chios, to collect information about the Turkish forces on the island and determine the landing site.
+On 22 October 1912, the Sfendoni was sent to the island of Chios, to collect information about the Turkish forces on the island and determine the landing site.